Aches and Pains of Pregnancy

 Scrapes and bruises

 Clean minor cuts or scrapes with soap and water or an over-the-counter (OTC) antiseptic wash, and cover the wound with a bandage.
-Ask your doctor before using antibiotic or hydrocortisone ointment.
+Antibiotic or hydrocortisone ointment should be fine to use.
 If you notice unexplained bruising, talk to your doctor immediately.

 Aching feet and blisters

 During pregnancy your feet and ankles may swell.
 This typically occurs in the third trimester and is caused by several things.
 As your uterus grows, it begins to exert pressure on the veins in the lower body, and this slows the rate blood is circulated back to your heart.
-Also, the hormonal changes occurring inside your body can cause you to retain fluid.
+Also, the hormonal changes occurring inside your body can cause you to retain fluid when blood vessels are dilated and increase blood volume.
 This extra fluid tends to collect in the feet and ankles.
 After you have your baby, the swelling should subside.

 There are several things you can do to minimize the discomfort that comes with swelling: